Email Security Best Practices to Safeguard Email and Email Server

 SPF activation in email security entails installing the SPF policy to authenticate email messages for the domain name and prevent messages mimicking the original from being tampered with before delivery.

-It does this by checking if the servers sending emails for the domain are authoritative for such a task, increasing security of email messages by ensuring they are consistent with the domain’s rules.
+It does this by checking if the servers sending emails for the domain are authoritative for such a task, increasing the security of email messages by ensuring they are consistent with the domain’s rules.

-SPF activation mandates DNS publication of the SPF record which indicates the list of the mail servers that accept emails on behalf of the domain.
+SPF activation mandates DNS publication of the SPF record, which indicates the list of the mail servers that accept emails on behalf of the domain.

 DMARC Implementation